Hormizd the Martyr

-Hormizd, the Persian Martyr is a Catholic saint of the fifth century (c.
+Hormizd, the Persian Martyr is a Church of the East saint of the fifth century (c.
 420).
-Theodoret, in his Historia Ecclesiastica presents the history of the life and the martyrdom of Hormizd, the Persian (c.
-420).
+A martyrdom act covering the history of the life and martyrdom of Hormizd the Persian was written by Theodoret, in his Historia Ecclesiastica.

 The 1583 version of the Roman Martyrology included the name of St. Hormizd, the martyr, fixing his feast on the 8th of August.
 Since then he has been revered as a saint in the Catholic Church.
 An English version of the Roman Martyrology was published in 1907, entering the name of the saint as "In Persia, St. Hormisdas, a martyr," under 8 August.
 Whether, the Christians of St. Thomas accepted it or not, the Synod of Diamper strategically substituted the Rabban Hormizd with the name of Hormizd, the martyr in 1599 in order to assure that the Christians "are saved" from every Nestorian influence.
 However, as a turn of history, Rabban Hormizd himself is presently a saint of the Chaldean Catholic Church.